What is the state pension?

 Who is eligible for the new State Pension?

-You’re eligible for the new State Pension if you’ve paid, or been credited with, National Insurance contributions (NICs) which some may also know as their 'Stamp'.
+You’re eligible for the new State Pension if you’ve paid, or been credited with, NICs which some may also know as their 'Stamp'.
 In the past there have been different categories of NICs which is why the State Pension can be confusing.

 If you are or were employed, your NICs are deducted from your salary.
 These are paid directly to the Government, along with your employer’s contributions.
 If you are or were self-employed it’s your responsibility to pay your NICs, which are classed differently.